 clean-session = false | clean-start = false | session-expiry-interval = 259200 |

-2. Click Resource > Cluster in the left sidebar.
-After selecting a region, click the "ID" of the target cluster to enter the cluster basic information page.
+2. In the left sidebar, choose Resource > Cluster, select a region, and click the ID of the target cluster to go to the cluster basic information page.

-3. Select the Shared Subscription Management tab to view and manage the list of shared subscription groups (ShareName) in the current cluster.
+3. Click the Shared Subscription Management tab to view and manage the list of shared subscription groups (ShareName) in the current cluster.

 Note:

-To facilitate customer usage, the list page automatically displays existing shared subscription groups in the current cluster.
-If a client uses $share/{ShareName}/{topicfilter} for shared subscription, the ShareName will automatically appear in the shared subscription group list, with the default load balancing policy set to random policy.
+For your convenience, the list page automatically displays information about existing shared subscription groups in the current cluster.
+If a client uses $share/{ShareName}/{topicfilter} for a shared subscription, the ShareName automatically appears in the shared subscription group list, with the default load-balancing policy set to Random.

-4. Click the specific subscription group name to enter and view the details of the shared subscription group, as shown below.
-The details page shows the current subscription details, the subscription expression (filter) under the current subscription group (ShareName), and the corresponding clients and client status under the filter when expanded.
+4. Click the specific subscription group name to view its details, as shown below.
+The details page shows information about the current shared subscription, the subscription expressions (filters) under the selected shared subscription group (ShareName), and the corresponding clients and their statuses for each filter when expanded.

 Note:

-When ensuring is performed for the sequentiality of shared subscription message loads, that is, when the load balancing mode is set to "partitioned hash", the online status of clients will be affected by load balancing delays.
-If the client session no longer exists, it will still be displayed as "online" as long as it is within the load balancing effective period.
-Once the client disconnection time exceeds the load balancing effective delay, it will be displayed as "offline".
+When the load balancing mode is set to Hash Partitioning to maintain the message order in shared subscriptions, the online status of clients may be affected by load balancing delays.
+Even if a client session no longer exists, it is still displayed as "Online" during the load balancing validity period.
+Once the disconnection time exceeds the load-balancing delay, the status changes to "Offline".

-To avoid issues such as message duplication or loss of sequentiality during policy transitions, the shared subscription group name and load balancing policy cannot be modified after creation.
-If you need to change the load balancing policy for a shared subscription group, pause client operations, delete the existing group, and recreate a new shared subscription group with a different load balancing policy.
+To avoid issues such as message duplication or loss of order during policy transitions, once a shared subscription group is created, its name and load balancing policy cannot be changed.
+To change the load balancing policy for a shared subscription group, pause client operations, delete the existing group, and create a new shared subscription group with a different load balancing policy.

-2. Click Resource > Cluster in the left sidebar.
-After selecting a region, click the "ID" of the target cluster to enter the cluster basic information page.
+2. In the left sidebar, choose Resource > Cluster, select a region, and click the ID of the target cluster to go to the cluster basic information page.

-3. Select the Shared Subscription Management tab to view and manage the list of shared subscription groups (ShareName) in the current cluster.
+3. Click the Shared Subscription Management tab to view and manage the list of shared subscription groups (ShareName) in the current cluster.

-4. In the Operation column of the shared subscription group list, click Edit to modify the shared subscription group information.
+4. In the Action column of the shared subscription group list, click Edit to modify the shared subscription group information.

-If the load balancing policy is "random", you can only modify the description part.
+If the load balancing policy is set to "Random", you can only modify the description.

-If the load balancing policy is "hash partitioning", you can modify the description and effective time.
+If the load balancing policy is set to "Hash Partitioning", you can modify the description and effective time.

-When a shared subscription group is deleted, carefully evaluate its impact on online services.
+Before deleting a shared subscription group, carefully evaluate its impact on online services.
 MQTT verifies whether active subscriptions exist in the shared subscription group.
-To avoid unexpected service interruption, it is recommended to ensure all relevant client sessions are disconnected before the deletion is performed.
+To avoid unexpected service interruptions, it is recommended to ensure that all relevant client sessions are disconnected before performing the deletion.

-2. Click Resource > Cluster in the left sidebar.
-After selecting a region, click the "ID" of the target cluster to enter the cluster basic information page.
+2. In the left sidebar, choose Resource > Cluster, select a region, and click the ID of the target cluster to go to the cluster basic information page.

-3. Select the Shared Subscription Management tab to view and manage the list of shared subscription groups (ShareName) in the current cluster.
+3. Click the Shared Subscription Management tab to view and manage the list of shared subscription groups (ShareName) in the current cluster.

-4. In the operation column of the shared subscription group list, click Delete, then confirm the deletion in the pop-up window to complete the deletion.
+4. In the Action column of the shared subscription group list, click Delete, and then confirm the deletion in the pop-up window.